elegy2000/pauls-phish-tickets/PROJECT_OVERVIEW.md

 - Ticket data and images are uploaded and managed directly in Supabase (Postgres for structured ticket data, Supabase Storage for images and CSVs).
 - The frontend app (on Vercel) reads and writes ticket data live from Supabase, enabling real-time updates and edits from the deployed site.
 - Code changes are managed in GitHub, with CI/CD integration to Vercel for automatic deployments.
+- **Local images are no longer used or included in the repository.**

 ---